 Even though New Jersey doesn’t impose a gift tax, you may owe a federal gift tax.
 But you won’t owe an actual gift tax until you’ve breached your lifetime gift and estate tax exemption.
-For 2019, that limit stands at roughly $11.40 million.
-With careful estate planning, a married couple can shield $22.8 million from taxation.
+With careful estate planning, a married couple can shield their gifts from taxation.
 But this rate is set to expire in 2026 unless Congress makes it permanent.
 If it doesn’t, then it will revert back to its pre-2017 level of roughly $5.49 million.
 Nonetheless, you have several options to steer clear of gift and estate taxes such as taking advantage of your annual exclusions and carefully establishing trusts.

 Tips on Minimizing Gift and Estate Taxes